top of page

 Shared Ownership

 Some first-time buyers opt for shared ownership, which allows you to buy a portion of the property (typically between 25-75%) and pay rent on the remainder.
-You can gradually increase your share over time.

 New business partnership